alloy-rs/book/vocs/docs/pages/transactions/transaction-lifecycle.md

+---
+description: Understand how transactions flow through Alloy's filler system from creation to network dispatch
+---

 ## The transaction lifecycle

 This article will walk you through the process of defining a transaction to send `100 wei` from `Alice` to `Bob`, signing the transaction and broadcasting the signed transaction to the Ethereum network.